Updated: November 27, 2024

 While Lisbon housing prices are more expensive than in other parts of the country, you will find many investment properties that are perfect for a second or third home, to rent out, or even live in permanently.
 If you are seeking a place to buy, property in Lisbon comes highly recommended, and if you work with a buyer’s agent, such as Goldcrest, you will also have access to new real estate listings and properties not publicized elsewhere.

-Are there restrictions on foreigners buying property in Portugal?
+Are there restrictions on foreigners purchasing property in Portugal?

 Is there a property market bubble in Lisbon?